alvinkoh256/Survey-Response-Coder/README.md

 * Ensures new categories added in one run are remembered in future runs.
 * Prevents the model from “forgetting” previously assigned labels when you stop and restart the script.

-### 🔹 How it works

-* Each survey question (by column name) gets its own entry in the cache.
-* After each pass, newly discovered categories are merged into the cache.
-* The cache is reloaded every time you restart, so you can safely resume coding without losing progress.

 ### 🔹 Example

-`categories_cache.json`:

 ```json
 {